swiss-ai/mmore/README.md

 - Open a pull request to fix a bug or add a new feature
 - You can find ongoing new features and bugs in the [Issues]

-Don't hesitate to star the project :star: if you find it interesting! (you would be our star)
+Don't hesitate to star the project :star: if you find it interesting! (you would be our star).

 ## License

 This project is licensed under the Apache 2.0 License, see the [LICENSE :mortar_board:](LICENSE) file for details.

 ## Acknowledgements